finos/FDC3/toolbox/fdc3-compliance/README.md

 4. Add the URL http://localhost:3001 to your FDC3-enabled container or desktop agent and ensure it has access to the `window.fdc3` object.

 Alternatively, a full set of static files are available in the `build` folder.
 Load the index.html file into an environment that has the `window.fdc3` object available.

+## Application Definition

+A basic FDC3 application definition, as defined in the [application directory specification](https://fdc3.finos.org/schemas/1.2/app-directory#tag/Application), is supplied in the file `appDefinition.json`.
+This may be useful when adding the conformance tests to an application directory.